tjohann/mydriver/README.md

 The gpio driver
 ---------------

 Simple (int based) driver to show the usage of gpio for read and write from a PIN.
-I use a bananapi-m1 and olimex-a20-som/evb as hardware.
+I use a bananapi-m1 as test hardware.

 Used default values: